sunarya-thito/tson/README.md

-## tson — Typed JSON values and pluggable (de)serialization for Dart
+## typeson — Typed JSON values and pluggable (de)serialization for Dart

 Typed wrappers for JSON values, ergonomic builders, and a flexible registry for custom (de)serialization.
 Works great for transforming JSON with type-safe